Holland Tunnel fire: Recovery and cleanup

 By 1:00 p.m. the fire had been surrounded.
 The westbound tube, which had not been affected directly by the fire, reopened to two-way traffic at 2:15 p.m.
 However, work continued on cleaning up the eastbound tube and extracting the trucks that were trapped there.
 By 4:45 p.m., three trucks had been towed out of the New Jersey side.
 Despite a re-ignition of the fire at 6:50 p.m. the stop message was issued at 12:52 a.m. the next morning.
 The wreckage was cleared up quickly, and the eastbound tunnel reopened to traffic on the evening of Sunday, May 15.

 Aftermath

 Injuries and death

 In total, 66 people were injured, mostly by smoke inhalation.
-Of these, 27 were hospitalized One firefighter, Battalion Chief Gunther E. Beake, was severely affected by smoke inhalation and died of his injuries on August 23, 1949.
+Of these, 27 were hospitalized One firefighter, Battalion Chief Gunther E. Beake, of FDNY Battalion 3 was severely affected by smoke inhalation and died of his injuries on August 23, 1949.
 Samuel Williams Sr. a laborer from Philadelphia, was also killed.
-He died the day of the accident.
+He died the day of the fire.